Azure-Samples/Synapse/Training/spark-dataframe-tutorial/intro.md

 The benefit of using Spark SQL, is that many operations will be familiar to you based on your SQL experience.

-The approach we will use in the examples is to call Spark SQL from python.
+The approach we will use in the examples is to call Spark SQL from python and C#.
 This will simplify using this tutorial.

 ```